FOCUS-How drugmakers can keep their pledge and still deliver an October vaccine surprise | Health

 FOCUS-How drugmakers can keep their pledge and still deliver an October vaccine surprise

-However, comments from companies suggest they could have an answer on whether their vaccines work within that time frame.
+Other companies have recently made comments suggesting they could have an answer on whether their vaccines work before November.
 "It would really be an amazing vaccine to show that," Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told Reuters.

 Fauci said initial trial results are likely to become available in November or December, but late October remains a possibility.
 "It is conceivable that if there are enough infections documented early on that you might get that answer earlier," he said.
 Vaccines must demonstrate they are at least 50% more effective than a placebo to be considered for approval.
 To prove that, government officials have said, at least 150 COVID-19 infections must be recorded among trial participants with at least twice as many occurring among the placebo group.